wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code/introduction.md

   A new component task is considered ready for development only once design specifications have been linked in the component task.
-4. **Ready for development.** Once design specifications have been shared and the task has been refined by members of the Design Systems Team, the task will be moved to the "Codex Component Backlog" column on the [Design-Systems-Team](https://phabricator.wikimedia.org/tag/design-systems-team/) workboard.
+4. **Ready for development.** Once design specifications have been shared and the task has been refined by members of the Design System Team, the task will be moved to the "Codex Component Backlog" column on the [Design-System-Team](https://phabricator.wikimedia.org/tag/design-system-team/) workboard.
 This indicates that implementation work can begin.
-You can assign the task to yourself and move it to the 'In Development' column on the [Design-Systems-Sprint](https://phabricator.wikimedia.org/project/view/5859/) workboard.
+You can assign the task to yourself and move it to the 'In Development' column on the current Design-System-Sprint board linked from the DST workboard.
 5. **Build the component.** Create the Vue component, applying the design tokens noted in the design specification.
 Visit [writing styles](./developing-components#writing-styles) for more details.
   As you build the component, add a simple demo to the [Vite Sandbox](./developing-components.md#vite-sandbox)